erincunningham7/project-portfolio-one/README.md

  * The image to the right of the form relates to the images used in the slideshow, ensuring cohesiveness.

+ * The join form allows the users to share their recipes and become an integral part of the website.

  ![Image](assets/docs/join-form.png)

  * When you press the submit button with your personal information, you are taken to a new thank you window, further emphasizing interaction.